raspberrypilearning/sleep-tracker/en/step_2.md

 --- /task ---

-We will increase the movements variable by `1` each time a movement is detected.
+You will increase the movements variable by `1` each time a movement is detected.

 --- task ---